 The most serious nature of this crime is a first-degree felony which is punishable by life if, while during the burglary, the individual commits an assault or battery, becomes armed while within.
 Naturally our legislature and law enforcement’s gravest concern is the person that enters a residence and great harm occurs.
 As such, the penalty reflects the opinion on severity of allegation.

 First degree felony burglary can also be charged when an individual enters an unoccupied dwelling or structure and uses a motor vehicle as a getaway car or causes damage to an alleged victim’s property in excess of $1,000.

-A burglary will be a second degree felony, punishable by up 15 years in prison and a $10,000 fine if:
+A burglary will be considered a second-degree felony, punishable by up to 15 years in prison and a $10,000 fine if:

 - A person burgles a dwelling regardless of whether someone is inside

 - A person burgles a structure and there is someone inside